 Get Outside.
 Spring Break is a rare opportunity for kids to blow off steam and act like, well, kids.
 Outdoor options abound in Chattanooga, but just to name a few…

-- Chattanooga Riverfront – walking or biking within range of Chattanooga’s top downtown attractions
+- Chattanooga Riverwalk – walking or biking within range of Chattanooga’s top downtown attractions

-- Enterprise South Nature Park – hiking, biking or picnic areas in an urban oasis
+- Enterprise South Nature Park – hiking, biking, and picnic areas in an urban oasis

 Seek out learning opportunities.
 Play your cards right and your kiddos might actually learn something without realizing it.
 In Chattanooga that would include: